Kitware/CMake/Help/prop_tgt/EXCLUDE_FROM_DEFAULT_BUILD.rst

 Exclude a target from the solution build configuration.

-This property is only used by Visual Studio generators.
+This property is only used by :ref:`Visual Studio Generators`.
 When set to ``TRUE``, the target will be excluded from the build when the "Build Solution" command is run.

 This property has a per-configuration version:
 :prop_tgt:`EXCLUDE_FROM_DEFAULT_BUILD_<CONFIG>`.